Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 - ## Type Selection Buttons
     * Clicked on each of the four Type buttons to verify the corresponding hover and active states always appear
-    * Checked selection returned in Googe Chrome Console to assure that the appropriate selection type alwaysreturned on click
+    * Checked selection returned in Googe Chrome Console to assure that the appropriate selection type always returned on click

 - ## City Search Field -
     * Checked city autocomplete to verify functionality